MatheusDev20/bits-and-theory/P.L Dan Rossel/PartA/notes.md

 ```

 ### Functions
   > Kind of binding treat as the same way as values ( Hello functional programmers ) it receives an input (...args) and computes something to give a return

   > They are ?pure? if we have no side effects, same inputs always the same output and also does not depende on any external state

-  > Give us lot of good stuff, like Referential transparency, imutability for concurrent enviroments and it is easy to reason about the function overall.
+  > Give us lot of good stuff, like Referential transparency, imutability for concurrent environments and it is easy to reason about the function overall.

+  >Rules of evaluation are quite simple e0(e1,..., en)

+  - >Evaluates e0, the function name doing an lookup in the enviroment to find the binding
+  -  >Evaluates eagerly ( for now ), e1 and en the arguments
+  -  >Extend the enviroment to bind the args to the new valuesand evaluates the body itself, possibily closes over the global enviroment to use any variable if nedded.

 ```sml
 (* Little example of a pow recursive function *)